Complete SMS Setup Guide

 • ✅ Review message for compliance

-• ✅ Schedule for appropriate times (9 AM - 7 PM)
+• ✅ Schedule for appropriate times (9 AM - 7 PM in most states)

 After Campaign Completion